vlifesystems/rulehunter.com/content/docs/examples/breast_cancer_diagnosis.md

   - breast cancer
   - cancer
   - wisconsin

-dataset: "csv"
+# The data that had been collated about breast cancer diagnosis in a CSV file

-# The data they had been collated about breast cancer diagnosis in a CSV file
+trainDataset:
   csv:
     filename: "csv/breast_cancer_wisconsin.csv"
     hasHeader: true
     separator: ","

 # Field names representing the fields in the CSV file
 fields: